In my personal opinion, it’s pretty hard to make a bad sangria.

 Sangria won the poll last week so I thought I’d do something a bit different and try to spice it up a bit.

-This version has some heat to it, but just enough to get your attention!
+This Spicy Sangria recipe has some heat to it, but just enough to get your attention!

 1) Add wine, brandy and triple sec to a large pitcher.